Tune your GoPro settings to get the perfect shot, every time.

 - Pictures of subjects that are far away

 Narrow FOV: Similarly to medium, in narrow FOV your GoPro is shooting in 4k resolution and is being cropped down to 1080P.
 With this mode, there is virtually no lens distortion.
 Shooting in narrow will give you a shot that doesn’t look like it was taken on a GoPro.
-Is that what your going for?
+Is that what you're going for?

 When to use narrow FOV: